Olga-Chitsvarina/Web_Based_Systems/Project_Online_Chat/README.md

 7) Open your favourite browser
 8) Point your browser to http://localhost:30000

-Or just simply download all files, inludung modules
+You can also download all files, inludung node modules, then:
+1) Install Node.js
+2) Open Node.js
+3) cd (path to the project folder)
+4) node index